- Safety and Health Topics

 - Updated U.S. Public Health Service Guidelines for the Management of Occupational Exposures to HIV and Recommendations for Postexposure Prophylaxis.
-Centers for Disease Control and Prevention (CDC), Morbidity and Mortality Weekly Report (MMWR) 54(RR09);1-17, (2005, September 30).
-Updates US Public Health Service recommendations for the management of health-care personnel (HCP) who have occupational exposure to blood and other body fluids that might contain human immunodeficiency virus (HIV).
+Centers for Disease Control and Prevention (CDC), Morbidity and Mortality Weekly Report (MMWR) 54(RR09);1-17, (September 30, 2005).
+Updates U.S. Public Health Service recommendations for the management of health-care personnel (HCP) who have occupational exposure to blood and other body fluids that might contain human immunodeficiency virus (HIV).

-- Rapid HIV Testing.
+- HIV Testing.
 Centers for Disease Control and Prevention (CDC).
-These pages include descriptions of the rapid HIV tests approved by the FDA, how the tests can be implemented in different settings and research on the effectiveness and possible uses of the tests.
+This page discusses HIV testing, new testing techniques as well as provides information regarding rapid testing and how the tests can be implemented in different settings and research on the effectiveness and possible uses of the tests.

 - National HIV/AIDS Clinicians' Consultation Center.
 The University of California - San Francisco.
-Offers a post-exposure prophylaxis hotline called PEPline.
-PEPline offers health care providers around-the-clock advice about managing occupational exposures to HIV and Hepatitis B and C.
+Offers post-exposure prophylaxis information as well as information via a telephone consultation service.